Citadel of Qaitbay: History

 The Qaitbay Citadel in Alexandria is considered one of the most important defensive strongholds, not only in Egypt, but also along the Mediterranean Sea coast.
 It formulated an important part of the fortification system of Alexandria in the 15th century AD.

 Lighthouse of Alexandria

-The Citadel is situated at the entrance of the eastern harbour on the eastern point of the Pharos Island.
-It was erected on the exact site of the famous Lighthouse of Alexandria, which was one of the Seven Wonders of the Ancient World.
-The lighthouse continued to function until the time of the Arab conquest, then several disasters occurred and the shape of the lighthouse was changed to some extent, but it still continued to function.
+The Citadel is situated at the entrance of the eastern harbour on the eastern point of Pharos Island.
+It was erected on the site of the former Lighthouse of Alexandria, which was one of the Seven Wonders of the Ancient World.
+Many structural modifications were made to the lighthouse after the Arab conquest of Egypt, but the lighthouse continued to function for many centuries.
 Restoration began in the period of Ahmed Ibn Tulun (about 880 AD).
 During the 11th century an earthquake occurred, causing damage to the octagonal part.
 The bottom survived, but it could only serve as a watchtower, and a small mosque was built on the top.
-In the 14th century there was a very destructive earthquake and the whole building was completely destroyed.
+Two very destructive earthquakes occurred in 1303 and 1323, which resulted in the complete destruction of the lighthouse.